 Supply Chain Security Experience

 Hi, I'm Bradley Farias.
-I work at Socket on supply chain security, and I want to talk to you a little bit about the experience of doing so and kind of how to not be overwhelmed by all these security people trying to talk to you about their wonderful products and all the chaotic mess that we have.
+I work at Socket on Supply Chain Security, and I want to talk to you a little bit about experience of doing so and how to not be overwhelmed by all these security people trying to talk to you about their wonderful products and all the chaotic mess that we have.

 This has security people and security vendors wanting you to panic.
 They want you to think that all sorts of things are vulnerable.
 Any sort of attack, everywhere, even the most minute kind of attack, is something you must be vigilant against.
 You must spend thousands and thousands of your money to just defend against something when in reality if you ask some questions.
 Who can actually perform the attack?
 What can the attack do?
 Where can the attack actually be performed?
 And these kind of things.
 You might notice that, okay, we can invest in these things that the security vendor has said are the most important things, but the impact of them is very small.
 And so it may be the case that all these security threats that are being identified, that are shown to you by these security vendors are impractical, or just don't do anything to what you have.